When Expansion Bellow is Required in a Piping System?

 Expansion Bellow Design Temperature: The Maximum, Minimum, and Installation temperature shall be specified accurately and a suitable pre-compression of the Bellow shall be considered and specified accordingly if ambient temperatures may vary significantly during pipeline construction.

-Insulated Bellows: The Insulation Guard Sleeve shall be specified in case of insulated Bellows.
+Insulated Bellows: The Insulation Guard Sleeve shall be specified in the case of insulated Bellows.

 Displacements absorbed by Expansion bellow: The displacements to be absorbed by the Bellow shall be based on the expected piping growth including the terminal movements.
 In addition to the above, the specified displacements shall also account for the following eventualities